-The 132 publications were all read and then imported into NVivo 11 software.
-NVivo is content analysis software that allows for the storage, systematizing, and coding of qualitative data sources, including journal articles (Bazeley & Jackson, 2013).
-The 132 articles were coded using the following standard bibliometric categories: year of publication, journal, methods/approach (conceptual, quantitative, qualitative, or mixed methods), geographical region, and journal ranking.
-In addition, NVivo was used to analyze the most frequently used words in the set of articles to inductively generate additionally useful information about the literature reviewed beyond that identified as of value deductively at the earlier stages of this research and described above.
-Bibliometric information about the sample of publications used in this research is set out in the following section.
-Finally, all publications were reviewed in detail in relation to the aims of this research through a thematic analysis approach.
-The following sections present the findings of this systematic review.
+The 132 articles were all read and then imported into NVivo 11 software.
+NVivo is content analysis software that allows for the storage, systematising and coding of qualitative data sources, including publications (Bazeley & Jackson 2013).
+The 132 articles were coded using the following standard bibliometric categories: year of publication, journal, methods / approach (conceptual, quantitative, qualitative or mixed methods), geographical region and journal ranking.
+In addition, NVivo was used to analyse the most frequently used words in the set of articles to inductively generate additionally useful information about the literature reviewed beyond that identified as of value deductively at the earlier stages of this research and described above.
+Bibliographic information about the sample of papers used in this research is set out in the following section.
+Finally, all publications were reviewed in detail in relation to the aims of this paper through a thematic analysis approach.
+The following sections of this paper presents the findings of this systematic review.